 Indeed, “profit” is the mantra of the NBPA’s current executive board.
 The First Vice-President of the NBPA is none other than LeBron James; the Treasurer is James’ Cavaliers teammate James Jones; the President, Chris Paul, is a duplicitous insurance salesman and close personal friend of James.
 Other Vice Presidents include fashion mogul and art collector Carmelo Anthony as well as Silicon Valley tech lobbyists Stephen Curry and Andre Iguodala.

-As I demonstrated—to considerable critical acclaim—in my last article, LeBron James is a Machiavellian scoundrel of unmatched guile, concerned solely with his own rational self-interest.
+As I demonstrated in my last essay, LeBron James is a Machiavellian scoundrel of unmatched guile, concerned solely with his own rational self-interest.
 Would you trust him to negotiate on your behalf, knowing that in crunch time he thinks only in terms of isolation, of how he as an individual can best succeed?
-66th Take’s undercover reporters managed to secure this hidden-camera footage of James’ concluding statements during the latest round of collective bargaining in 2011:

 Both the EU and the NBPA are, thus, corrupt and undemocratic institutions whose sole concern is to further the interests of global capital at the expense of the majority of their members.
 However, there remains one crucial point on which the NBPA differs from the EU: the NBPA can be reformed.
-With the ratification of the Lisbon Treaty in 2009, the EU’s fate was sealed, and any hope of reforming it from within, of introducing democracy or accountability, was emphatically laid to rest.
-Given these circumstances, the people of the United Kingdom had no choice but to unshackle themselves from this neoliberal behemoth and the crushing austerity, privatisation, and militarisation it has for so long engendered.
+In spite of what inspipd careerists like Owen Jones and “erratic Marxists” like Yanis Varoufakis may try to tell you, the fate of the EU was sealed with the ratification of the Lisbon Treaty in 2009, and any hope of reforming it from within, of introducing democracy or accountability, was emphatically laid to rest.
+Given these circumstances, the people of the United Kingdom had no choice but to unshackle themselves from this machine of imperialism and the crushing austerity, privatisation, and militarisation it has for so long engendered.